The grey economy

 - report on how occupational health care is provided, and

-- certificate stating that statutory accident insurance has been taken out (agreements concerning construction).
+- certificate stating that occupational accident and diseases insurance has been taken out (agreements concerning construction).

 Contractors may themselves retrieve tax information on their partners from the public tax debt register.
 Contractors may print out their partners’ tax debt register details through the online Business Information System.